Distances are calculated in a straight line and may not reflect actual travel distance.

-Situated over three floors as well as a cellar a semi detached Hornton stone character family home that dates back to the 18th century the accommodation offers a wealth of character features and versatile living with further potential to update and enlarge if required (subject to the necessary permissions).
-A porch gives access to the entrance hall which has a Horton stone floor and stone fireplace, this gives access to the sitting room which also has a stone fireplace and an exposed ceiling beam.
-Stairs lead down to the cellar and also up from the hall to the first floor with double and single bedroom and family bathroom.
-Two more double bedrooms are on the second floor.
-From the hall the dining room leads through to the kitchen/breakfast room under the thatch roof.
-This has a range of eye and base level units, four ring gas hob cooker, dishwasher, freezer, fridge and space and plumbing for a washing machine.
+Situated over three floors as well as a cellar a semi detached Hornton stone family home.
+Dating back to the 18th century the accommodation offers a wealth of character features and versatile living with further potential to update and enlarge if required (subject to the necessary permissions).
+A porch gives access to a good size entrance hall which has a Horton stone floor and stone fireplace, this gives access to the sitting room which also has a stone fireplace and exposed ceiling beam.
+Stairs lead down to the cellar and up from the hall to the first floor and second floors with 4 bedrooms and the family bathroom.
+From the hall a dining room leads through to the kitchen/breakfast room under the thatch roof.
+The kitchen offers a range of units, a four ring gas hob cooker, dishwasher, fridge, freezer, and space and plumbing for a washing machine.
 Giving access to the thatched barn, which includes a garage, this area of the property gives a buyer a wonderful opportunity to adapt or re configure the accommodation to their individual needs.

 Middleton Cheney is one of the larger villages in the area.
 Facilities within the village include a chemist, three churches, library, bus service, village store and post office, newsagents and two public houses.
 The village provides a number of pre school groups and several play areas.
 The primary school and secondary school were both rated "Good" by Ofsted in 2016 and 2013 respectively.
 Local preparatory schools also include The Carrdus and Overthorpe, Winchester House (Brackley), public schools at Tudor Hall (girls) and Bloxham (co-ed) in addition to Warwick Public School (boys) and Kings High School (girls).
 There is access to the M40 (Jct 11) and a mainline railway station that provides a service to London Marylebone, Oxford, Warwick and Birmingham.